 Or not.
-When it comes to figuring out what a parcel of land is really worth, a little homework can go a very long way.
+When it comes to figuring out what a parcel of land is really worth, a little homework can go a long way.
 In our case, it helped us better understand the costs of our goals and adjust our offer to stay within budget.

 In our case, there are no restrictions and no noise ordinances, so we chose land where the homesite would be buffered from future development as much as possible.
-We observe common courtesies (our yard is pretty, our dogs aren’t left outside to bark) and enjoy planning our land’s layout with total freedom.
+We observe common courtesies (our yard is kept up, our dogs aren’t left outside to bark) and enjoy planning our land’s layout with total freedom.

 Be aware that rural HOAs exist and can restrict livestock and commercial activities.
-A property’s listing should immediately clue you into whether any restrictions exist.
-Talk to your Realtor, and to neighbors if they’re available, and carefully read all documents to make sure your land comes with the level of oversight you want.
+A property’s listing should immediately clue you into whether restrictions exist.
+Talk to your Realtor, and to neighbors if they’re available, and carefully read all documents to make sure your land comes with the level of oversight you desire.

 - Driveway – Not just a dirt track, but a graded, surfaced access road

 - Cleared, flat space – Especially if it’s southern facing; full sun is a commodity

 - Water well – Be sure it’s tested for quality, in good working order, and not ancient, since wells have a shelf life

 - House pad – It should be inspected to make sure it will bear weight safely, and it may not be in the spot you want, but if it checks out, a completed house pad is an asset

 Meanwhile, the 80 acres for 60K may be steep with a rutted driveway, no cleared space, and more invasive plants than native trees.
 Not only could it easily cost $100K to build a driveway, run power, and excavate a building site, the area has been so logged that you’ll be fighting a battle against dangerous erosion for the rest of your days.